Innovative squamous cell carcinoma study presented at AACR annual meeting

 Dr. Curiel poses for a headshot wearing a green buttondown shirt.

-Dr. Curiel-Lewandrowski is the Cancer Center interim director of research, a professor of medicine in dermatology at the University of Arizona, co-director of the UArizona Skin Cancer Institute, chief of the Division of Dermatology in the Department of Medicine.
+Curiel-Lewandrowski is the Cancer Center interim director of research, a professor of medicine in dermatology at the University of Arizona, co-director of the UArizona Skin Cancer Institute, chief of the Division of Dermatology in the Department of Medicine.

 In the study, TVEC was injected directly into the patients’ cancer lesions.
 Patients with low- or intermediate-risk cSCC showed a rapid and robust positive response with all tumors achieving a complete resolution as reported by the AACR meeting news.
 The researchers found that the side effects of TVEC were mild and mostly related to the site of the injection.

-“The challenging landscape of cSCC is highlighted by three main components: … the increased incidence of cSCC that we are observing across multiple populations, the multiplicity of primary tumors within a single individual, and the decreased survival associated with these diagnoses which by recent reports is surpassing the melanoma mortality rates in certain regions,” Dr. Curiel-Lewandrowski said.
+“The challenging landscape of cSCC is highlighted by three main components: … the increased incidence of cSCC that we are observing across multiple populations, the multiplicity of primary tumors within a single individual, and the decreased survival associated with these diagnoses which by recent reports is surpassing the melanoma mortality rates in certain regions,” Curiel-Lewandrowski said.

 They also found that TVEC may decrease the rate of new primary cSCC tumors and may also have a therapeutic effect in other primary cSCC located in close proximity to the treated tumor.
 The team recommended that further studies evaluating the role of intralesional immunotherapy should be considered in patients with an increased burden of cSCC.